Tachytaenius/tachy-guns/readme.md

 The Dwarf Fortress version this mod is currently for is 0.50.10 (as seen with the numbers extracted from DFHack's version-getting function).

 Information about how to handle versions, releases, and the changelog is at the end of this file.
+When developing, be wary of DF not incorporating your changes due to versions and it thinking your mod is already installed as it should be; delete from installed_mods when making changes and not bumping versions.

 ## Installation/Uninstallation